MUGWANEZAMANZI/Abunzi/README.md

 ---

-**Abunzi** streamlines the process of filing, tracking, and resolving local disputes, with automated notifications and machine learning predictions for legal article classification and punishment suggestions.
+**Abunzi** streamlines the process of filing, tracking, and resolving local disputes, with automated notifications and machine learning predictions for legal article classification and punishment information (awereness).

 ---